-The Kansas University Medical Center (KUMC) RAD-AID chapter was formed in 2018 through the leadership and vision of musculoskeletal radiologist, Nebiyu Beteselassie, MD who is a current staff member of the University of Kansas Diagnostic Radiology residency program in Kansas City, KS.
+The Kansas University Medical Center (KUMC) RAD-AID chapter was formed in 2018 through the leadership and vision of musculoskeletal radiologist, Nebiyu Beteselassie, MD who is a former staff member of the University of Kansas Diagnostic Radiology residency program in Kansas City, KS.
 Dr. Beteselassie is a native Ethiopian, who is passionate about advancing the practice of radiology in his home country.

 The KUMC RAD-AID chapter formally sends a multidisciplinary group to Ethiopia at least one time per year.
 Current goals and objectives primarily deal with advancing the education related to the subspecialties of interventional radiology and breast imaging at St. Paul’s Hospital in the capital city, Addis Ababa.

 St. Paul is a university affiliated government owned Hospital.
 The hospital was built in 1968 by the late Emperor Haile-selassie.
 The hospital now has over 360 beds and 1300 staff to provide medical specialty services to an estimated 200,000 people annually who are referred from all over the country.

 Current KUMC RAD-AID activities include establishing a breast imaging fellowship program, assisting with training interventional radiologists, working towards establishing a breast imaging technologist certificate for Ethiopian trainees.